chloeli-15/ARENA_evals/chapter3_llm_evals/exercises/threat_modeling.md

 Definition: corrigibility - susceptibility of a model to change its goal/task when prompted to do so.
   - If a model violates its goal/task unprompted - this is NOT corrigibility.
+  - The model should act consistently regardless of whether the user prompts the model accidentally or on-purpose to change its behavior.
+This is our definition of incorrigibility.
 Definition: HHH (honesty, helpfulness, harmlessness)
   - honesty - a maximally honest model tries to optimize the user truthful answers to their questions
   - helpfulness - a maximally helpful model will try its utmost to satisfy the user's requests